 Fig. 2 Reservoir quality represented by acoustic impedance, with low values (red and yellow) corresponding to high quality regions.
 Slice shown is at 6000 ft TVDSS.
 CO_2 plume layer 2 interpreted from 4D VSP within the coverage at the corresponding depth appears to track high quality regions of the reservoir.
+Faults 2 and 3 have their planes oriented sub-perpendicular to the direction of maximum horizontal stress, S_H , which ranges between N60°E to N80°E, and are therefore sealed shut.

-layer 1 from the saturation log, the interpreted CO_2 plume layer 1 from seismic does not reach the 87 well.
-Given the resolution of the seismic data at the depth of the injection interval of about 20 m, we 88 do not expect a 2 m thick plume to be resolved or even detected.
-Moreover, in the third monitor, by 89 which time 730,000 t of CO_2 had been injected and the gross thickness of the plume at VW1 from 90 the saturation logs was about 18 m thick, it is detected from the seismic results.
-The saturation 91 logs show that the upper plume layers are thin (layer 3 is about 5 m at the location of well CCS1), 92 however, their thicknesses from seismic appear exaggerated due to the low frequency characteristics 93 of the data.
-The plume features from all monitors are qualitatively very similar as observed within 94 the narrow monitoring cubes.
-This suggests that the vertical distribution behaviour, including flow 95 through faults, developed quite early, within four months of injection.
-Therefore, with increasing 96 mass of injected CO_2 over time, we expect the major differences to be in the lateral footprint, which 97 the narrow cubes make impossible to fully observe.
-98

-The irregular plume shapes produced by the shallower CO_2 layers appear to be controlled by reservoir quality.
-As shown in Figure 2, the outline of plume layer 2 tracks the high quality regions as the CO_2 avoids the poor quality areas.
-We use a 3D volume of acoustic impedance, a product of rock bulk density and P-wave velocity, to represent reservoir quality.
+thick layer 1 from the saturation log, the interpreted CO_2 plume layer 1 from seismic does not reach 87 the well.
+Given that the seismic wavelength at the depth of the injection interval is about 80-100 88 m, we do not expect a 2 m thick plume of low saturation to be detected.
+Moreover, in the third 89 monitor, by which time 730,000 t of CO2 had been injected and the gross thickness of the plume at 90 VW1 from the saturation logs was about 18 m thick, it is detected from the seismic results (Figure 91 S.3 in the Supplementary Information).
+The saturation logs show that the upper plume layers are 92 thin (layer 3 is about 5 m at the location of well CCS1), however, their thicknesses from seismic 93 appear exaggerated due to the low frequency characteristics of the data.
+The plume features from all 94 monitors are qualitatively very similar as observed within the narrow monitoring cubes (Figure S.3 95 in the Supplementary Information).
+This suggests that the vertical distribution behaviour, including 96 flow through faults, developed quite early, within four months of injection.
+Therefore, with increasing 97 mass of injected CO_2 over time, we expect the major differences to be in the lateral footprint, which 98 the narrow cubes make impossible to fully observe.
+99 as the CO_2 avoids the poor quality areas.
+We use a 3D volume of acoustic impedance, a product 102 of rock bulk density and P-wave velocity, to represent reservoir quality.
 Zones of high acoustic 103 impedance represent low quality or tight zones and vice-versa.
 The acoustic impedance volume was 104 derived from inversion of 3D seismic data acquired for site characterisation.
 Acoustic impedance is 105 a good proxy for reservoir quality in this case because the primary cause of poor reservoir quality 106 in the upper units of the Mt.
 Simon is Quartz cementation (Freiburg et al., 2014), which typically 107 results in higher P-wave velocities by stiffening the rock frame.
 Cementation also means porosity 108 destruction, which raises rock bulk densities.
+109